Apsara: Cambodia

 Angkor Wat, the largest Angkor temple (built in 1113–1150 AD), features both Apsaras and Devata, however, the devata type are the most numerous with more than 1,796 in the present research inventory.
 Angkor Wat architects employed small apsara images (30–40 cm as seen below) as decorative motifs on pillars and walls.
 They incorporated larger devata images (all full-body portraits measuring approximately 95–110 cm) more prominently at every level of the temple from the entry pavilion to the tops of the high towers.
 In 1927, Sappho Marchal published a study cataloging the remarkable diversity of their hair, headdresses, garments, stance, jewelry and decorative flowers, which Marchal concluded were based on actual practices of the Angkor period.
 Some devatas appear with arms around each other and seem to be greeting the viewer.
 "The devatas seem to epitomize all the elements of a refined elegance," wrote Marchal.

+A pair of dancing apsaras on a Bayon pillar.

+The Bayon temple, built by King Jayavarman in the late 12th-early 13th century, featured some 6,250 of the dancing apsaras.
+Mostly found carved into the temple's pillars, these celestial women are usually depicted dancing on lotus flowers, representing a mythical world.
+The apsaras portrayed dancing on the ground may represent real women performing for ritual purposes, especially when surrounded by musicians.

+Within Ta Prohm temple at Angkor, a pavilion on its eastern axis is adorned almost entirely in lifelike bas-reliefs.
+With 96 pillars and three welcoming porches on both sides for entrance, the structure earns the name Hall of Dancers from its multiple lintels featuring dancing apsaras in long rows.

 The bas-reliefs of Angkorian temples have become an inspiration of Khmer classical dance.
 The indigenous ballet-like performance art of Cambodia is frequently called "Apsara Dance".
 The dance was created by the Royal Ballet of Cambodia in the mid-20th century under the patronage of Queen Sisowath Kossamak of Cambodia.
 The role of the apsara is played by a woman, wearing a tight-fitting traditional dress with gilded jewelry and headdress modelled after Angkor bas-reliefs, whose graceful, sinuous gestures are codified to narrate classical myths or religious stories.